bandprotocol/bandchain-docs-archived/docs/client-library/pyband/transaction.md

 # Transaction Module

-This module provides the functionality to send transaction on BandChain which requires [`<msg>`] to be included.
+This module provides the functionality to send transaction on BandChain which requires [`<Msg>`] to be included.

 <!-- prettier-ignore-start -->
 ## with\_messages(msgs)